KENTUCKY SELECT SOCCER LEAGUE

 ii.
 There shall be separate age groups for girls and mixed.

 iii.
-Girls and mixed teams shall not play in the same division.
+Mixed teams shall not play in the girls’ division.

 iv.
 An exception to the US Youth Soccer age guidelines shall be to conform to a state rule.
 For example, the Under 14/15 rule in the fall season.

 v.
 Age groups of the same team type may be combined where necessary to provide sufficient teams to form a division in the merged age groups.